Brightening of dark trions in monolayer WS$_2$ via localization of surface plasmons: Results and Discussions

-The two PL peak energies of the spectral doublet [Fig. 2(c)], denoted by $E_{-}$ and $E_{+}$ with $E_{-}<E_{+}$, correspond to mixed states of dark ($\ket{D}$) and bright ($\ket{B}$) trions.
-A two-component analysis of the spectrum (Fig. S3) reveals a substantial spectral overlap of the components.
-The coupled state with energy $E_-$ ($E_+$) has the dark (bright) trion as the dominant component and can be characterized as a semi-dark [$\ket{E_-}$] (bright [$\ket{E_+}$]) trion state.
+The two PL peak energies of the spectral doublet (Fig. 2(c)), denoted by $E_{-}$ and $E_{+}$ with $E_{-}<E_{+}$, correspond to mixed states of dark ($\lvert{D}\rangle$) and bright ($\lvert{B}\rangle$) trions.
+The coupled state with energy $E_-$ ($E_+$) has the dark (bright) trion as the dominant component and can be characterized as a semi-dark ($\lvert{E_-}\rangle$) (bright ($\lvert{E_+}\rangle$)) trion state.
 To investigate the temperature dependence of the peak intensities, PL measurements were performed from 83 K to 293 K. The false color map of normalized PL intensity in Fig. 3(c) shows the emergence of $E_{-}$ near 115 K, while Fig. 3(d) shows the integrated intensities of both the peaks as a function of temperature.
-The semi-dark trion ($\ket{E_-}$), being the lower energy state, does not require thermal activation and its PL intensity is expected to be higher than that of the bright trion at low temperatures.
+The semi-dark trion ($\lvert{E_-}\rangle$), being the lower energy state, does not require thermal activation and its PL intensity is expected to be higher than that of the bright trion at low temperatures.
 On the other hand, the bright states are dominant at elevated temperatures due to thermal activation from the dark states.
 This thermal behavior can be modeled in the framework of a two-level system by the following equation based on the Boltzmann distribution: